-There is a safety catch in the form of a cross-bolt above the trigger which locks the trigger when set to safe; it is a three-position bolt; when pushed across to the right, so that a white ‘S’ protrudes, it is safe; when pushed across to the left so that a red ‘F’ protrudes, it is set for automatic fire.
-There is also a half-way position in which single shots are possible.
-This safety catch is a weak piece of design in my view since except by memorizing, it is impossible to know what the state is in darkness; it would be better to have one end ribbed or knurled.
+There is a safety catch in the form of a cross-bolt above the trigger, which locks the trigger when set to safe; it is a three-position bolt; when pushed across to the right so that a white ‘S’ protrudes, it is safe; when pushed across to the left so that a red ‘F’ protrudes, it is set for automatic fire.
+There is also a halfway position in which single shots are possible.
+This safety catch is a weak piece of design since, except by memorizing, it is impossible to know what the state is in darkness; it would be better to have one end ribbed or knurled.

-The third position is, in any case, superfluous; with the selector set for automatic fire a light squeeze on the trigger fires a single shot, and this can be repeated as often as wanted.
+The third position is, in any case, superfluous; with the selector set for automatic fire, a light squeeze on the trigger fires a single shot, and this can be repeated as often as wanted.
 To fire bursts, a heavier squeeze is required.
-There is no need to reset the selector lever at all, and I can only assume that the central position has been put there as a safety feature during initial training so that an over-enthusiastic squeeze will not produce a runaway gun.
-This two-stage trigger is also to be found on the Steyr AUG rifle, and takes some getting used to; I have found it a hindrance to accurate shooting in the automatic mode.
+There is no need to reset the selector lever at all.
+I can only assume that the central position has been a safety feature during the initial training.
+An over-enthusiastic squeeze will not produce a runaway gun.
+This two-stage trigger is also found on the Steyr AUG rifle and takes some getting used to; I have found it a hindrance to accurate shooting in the automatic mode.

 The Steyr MPi 69 is easy to strip and reassemble, taking no more than 15 seconds in either direction for a trained operator.
-Strictures on the safety and trigger apart, it is a well-designed, simple and robust weapon, and provided operators are trained to its peculiarities, a highly effective one.
+Strictures on the safety and trigger apart, it is a well-designed, robust and straightforward weapon, and provided operators are trained to its peculiarities, a highly effective one.

 |Type:||Blowback, selective fire|